2018–19 Serbian SuperLiga: Relegations play-off

 Two legged relegation play-off match will be played between team placed 14th at the end of relegation round and winner of Serbian First League promotion play-off.

 Individual statistics

-Top goalscorers
+Top scorers

 As of matches played on 19 May 2019.

 1 Vukanović has played for Napredak until matchday 21 and scored 12 goals.

 Hat-tricks

-Top assists

-As of matches played on 11 May 2019.

 Player of the week

 As of matches played on 20 May 2019.